-- 106. Plaintiff repeats and realleges each and every allegation contained in the foregoing paragraphs as if fully set forth herein. - 107.
-Defendant knew or had reason to know that the Plaintiff and other Class Members were buying their Products with the specific purpose of buying products that contained exclusively natural ingredients. - 108.
-Plaintiff and the other Class Members, intending to use wholly natural products, relied on the Defendant in selecting their Products to fit their specific intended use. - 109.
-Defendant held themselves out as having particular knowledge of the Defendant's Products' ingredients. - 110.
-Plaintiff's and Class Members' reliance on Defendant in selecting Defendant's Products to fit their particular purpose was reasonable given Defendant's claims and representations in its advertising, packaging and labeling concerning the Products' ingredients. - 111.
-Plaintiff and the other Class Members' reliance on Defendant in selecting
+106. Plaintiff repeats and realleges each and every allegation contained in the foregoing paragraphs as if fully set forth herein.

+107. Defendant knew or had reason to know that the Plaintiff and other Class Members were buying its Products with the specific purpose of buying products that contained exclusively natural ingredients.

+108. Plaintiff and the other Class Members, intending to use wholly natural products, relied on the Defendant in selecting its Products to fit their specific intended use.

+109. Defendant held itself out as having particular knowledge of the Defendant's Products' ingredients.

+110. Plaintiff's and Class Members' reliance on Defendant in selecting Defendant's Products to fit their particular purpose was reasonable given Defendant's claims and representations in its advertising, packaging and labeling concerning the Products' ingredients.

-Defendant's Products to fit their particular use was reasonable given Defendant's particular knowledge of the Products it manufactures and distributes.
+111. Plaintiff and the other Class Members' reliance on Defendant in selecting Defendant's Products to fit their particular use was reasonable given Defendant's particular knowledge of the Products it manufactures and distributes.